GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CompositionalMultiphaseFluid.rst

 This model represents a full composition description of a multiphase multicomponent fluid.
-Phase behavior is modeled by an equation of state (EOS) and partitioning of components into phases is computed based on instantaneous chemical equilibrium via a two- or three-phase flash.
+Phase behavior is modeled by an equation of state (EOS) and partitioning of components into phases is computed based on instantaneous chemical equilibrium via a two-phase flash.
 Each component (species) is characterized by molar weight and critical properties that serve as input parameters for the EOS.
 See `Petrowiki`_ for more information.

-In this model the fluid is described by :math:`N_c` components with :math:`z_c` being the total mole fration of component :math:`c`.
-The fluid can partition into a liquid phase, denoted :math:`\ell` and a vapor phase denoted by :math:`v`.
+In this model the fluid is described by :math:`N_c` components with :math:`z_c` being the total mole fraction of component :math:`c`.
+The fluid can partition into a liquid phase, denoted :math:`\ell`, and a vapor phase denoted by :math:`v`.
 Therefore, by taking into account the molar phase component fractions, (which is the fraction of the molar mass of phase :math:`p` represented by component :math:`c`), the following partition matrix establishes the component distribution within the two